 Quoting one of the NPCs Lomlom who you can find in Argentum, "For person with much bravery, bond with blade determined by bravery.
 Other three attributes not even important!"

 So in other words, whatever thought is the highest during the bond sequence will end up raising the chances of that particular element appearing apparently.
-Either the base though has to be the highest or, you can use a booster to make it the highest.
-Each thought is linked to the following elements:
+Either the base has to be the highest or, you can use a booster to make it the highest - just one booster can raise the chances of a Blade from that particular element appearing if it can raise the thought higher than the others.

 Bravery - Fire/Water